 Gluck’s most recent collection, Faithful and Virtuous Night, won the 2014 National Book Award for Poetry.
 Other recent books are A Village Life (2009), which was shortlisted for the International Griffin Poetry Prize, and Averno (2006), which was nominated for the National Book Award, won the L.L.
 Winship/PEN New England Award, and was listed by The New York Times Book Review as one of the 100 Notable Books of the Year.

 Her earlier work includes The Seven Ages (2001); Vita Nova (1999), winner of The New Yorker Magazine’s Book Award in Poetry; Meadowlands (1996); The Wild Iris (1992), which received the Pulitzer Prize and the Poetry Society of America's William Carlos Williams Award; Ararat (1990), which received the Rebekah Johnson Bobbitt National Prize for Poetry; and The Triumph of Achilles (1985), which received the National Book Critics Circle Award, Boston Globe Literary Press Award, and the Poetry Society of America's Melville Kane Award.
 The First Four Books of Poems (1999) collects the early work that helped establish Glück as one of America's most original poets.
 Her book of essays, Proofs and Theories (1994), was awarded the PEN/Martha Albrand Award for Nonfiction.
-She is currently working on a new book of essays titled American Originality (March 2017, Farrar, Straus & Giroux).
+Her new book of essays is titled American Originality (April 2017, Farrar, Straus & Giroux).